-You can survive the abusive relationship, you can survive this, and you can help your children survive too, one happy, healthy parent will raise happy, healthy happy children.
+You can survive the abusive relationship, you can survive this, and you can help your children survive too.
+One happy, healthy parent will raise happy, healthy, happy children.

 Learning not to let the narcissist impact your life, learning to ignore them, means you take back control of your life, and they become powerless against you.

-Narcissists live in a different reality to us, and they do not want compromise, they do not want to help others, they only want to help themselves.
+Narcissists live in a different reality to us, and they do not want compromise.
+They do not want to help others.
+They only want to help themselves.

-A narcissist is extremely jealous and envious of people, and most often, when they see you moving on happily with your life.
+A narcissist is extremely jealous and envious of people, and most often when they see you moving on happily with your life.
 They up their games to pull your attention back onto them.
 They might do this by trying to destroy you, or by playing nice and coming for the hoover as they feel you have something they can use you for.

 Things to remember when recovering from narcissist abuse.

-- You are far from alone, reach out for help and support.
+- You are far from alone.
+Reach out for help and support.

 - Boundaries, good people will respect your boundaries, we need a million and one ways to say NO, and we need to stick to our nos.
-When you learn the art of saying no to things that don’t make you feel good, it becomes a great deal breaker to eliminate toxic people from in your life, or entering your life.
+When you learn the art of saying no to things that don’t make you feel good, it becomes a great deal breaker to eliminate toxic people from in your life or entering your life.

-- Pattern interrupt in the mindset, removing all those toxic thoughts the narcissist planted in your subconscious one by one, write them out, write who told you then write the truth.
-When they are running in your mind rent-free subconscious popping by, consciously remove them back out.
+- Pattern interrupt in the mindset, removing all those toxic thoughts the narcissist planted in your subconscious one by one, write them out, write who told you, then write the truth.
+When they are running in your mind, rent-free subconscious popping by, consciously remove them back out.

 - Learn the patterns they cycle around to get reactions from you, from pity plays, apologies, threats, rage, watch and learn, observe their behaviour, don’t absorb their toxins.
-Then stop focusing on the narcissist and focus on you, if you break a bone.
+Then stop focusing on the narcissist and focus on you if you break a bone.
 You don’t spend six weeks focusing on how you broke it, and still, use it and live in that pain.
-You seek help to get it fixed you deal with the break before anything else.
+You seek help to get it fixed; you deal with the break before anything else.

-- Releasing, your anger and resentment, towards them and towards yourself, it’s in the past now, and your present no longer needs it, if they come at you, by all means, scream it out, shout it out, talk to someone who understands, just never direct it to the narcissist they want and need your reactions, you want and need to heal and become free.
+- Releasing your anger and resentment towards them and towards yourself, it’s in the past now, and your present no longer needs it.
+If they come at you, by all means, scream it out, shout it out, talk to someone who understands, just never direct it to the narcissist they want and need your reactions.
+You want and need to heal and become free.

-Working on your healing, new dreams, a new thought process, will give you a much calmer more peaceful life, hopefully, the narcissist will realise they’re not getting what they want from you and leave you alone, yet when they do come at you, it’ll no longer affect you once you’re healed.
+Working on your healing, new dreams, a new thought process will give you a much calmer, more peaceful life.
+Hopefully, the narcissist will realise they’re not getting what they want from you and leave you alone, yet when they do come at you, it’ll no longer affect you once you’re healed.

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.